James0937/Jane_Street_Puzzle/README.md

 Gave up.
 I'm not a native English speaker, and this wordplay problem is quite tricky to me.
 The txt file shows some idea of matching.
 ## August 2024: Tree-edge Triage
 Solved and passed (too busy this month so I did it on the last day.
-All processes are on draft paper, so I don't record them).
+All processes are on the draft paper, so I didn't record them).
 ## September 2024: Fences 2
 Solved and passed.
 ## October 2024: Knight Moves 6
 Solved and passed.
 Not hard DFS problem but I don't know the concept of knight moves initially lol.
 ## November 2024: Beside the Point
+Solved and passed.
+## December 2024: Game Night!
+Partially solved (get MISSINGONES) but failed since I'm not a board game fan.
+## January 2025: Somewhat Square Sudoku
+Solved and passed.
+## February 2025: Top Score (Give or Take)
+Totally failed :(
+## March 2025: Hall of Mirrors 3
+Solved and passed.
+## April 2025: Sum One, Somewhere
 Solved and passed.